ysraoo/ysraoo/README.md

-Dr Y. Srinivasa Rao, doctorate, gold medallist and merit scholar in the field of Library and Information Science (LISc).
-He has twenty six years of experience in the profession of Librarianship.
-At present, he is working as Deputy Librarian at School of Planning and Architecture (SPA), Vijayawada, (Institute of National Importance, Ministry of Education, Government of India) since 2013.
-Prior to this, he worked at National Institute of Technology (NIT), Rourkela, Odisha over a decade and at Institute for Defence Studies and Analyses (IDSA), New Delhi in different capacities.
-His areas of interests include academic library system, digital resources and services, intellectual property rights, open access etc. Interviews - Media
+Interviews - Media
-•	Interview with Doordarshan Saptagiri Career Program, regarding the Architecture for Admissions into JEE-Mains and NATA on.14.11.2019.
+Interview with Doordarshan Saptagiri Career Program, regarding the Architecture for Admissions into JEE-Mains and NATA on.14.11.2019.
-•	Interview with E-TV, Andhra Pradesh regarding the Admissions into NIT+ System on June 10, 2019 <https://www.youtube.com/watch?v=Z1kT2nvqy2U&feature=youtu.be>
+Interview with E-TV, Andhra Pradesh regarding the Admissions into NIT+ System on June 10, 2019 https://www.youtube.com/watch?v=Z1kT2nvqy2U&feature=youtu.be
-•	Interview with E-TV, Andhra Pradesh regarding the Inaugural Ceremony of School of Planning and Architecture Vijayawada by Honorable Vice President and Honorable Governor on August 22, 2018. <https://www.youtube.com/watch?v=x72LFEoGrn8&app=desktop>.
+Interview with E-TV, Andhra Pradesh regarding the Inaugural Ceremony of School of Planning and Architecture Vijayawada by Honorable Vice President and Honorable Governor on August 22, 2018. https://www.youtube.com/watch?v=x72LFEoGrn8&app=desktop
-•	Interview with National Digital Library of India (NDLI) as representing from Andhra Pradesh on June 21, 2018 <https://www.facebook.com/ysraoo/videos/2375641832449676/UzpfSTEwMDAwMDExNjQ4MDg4NzozMzI0ODI0OTE3NTMxMzU4/>.
+Interview with National Digital Library of India (NDLI) as representing from Andhra Pradesh on June 21, 2018 https://www.facebook.com/ysraoo/videos/2375641832449676/UzpfSTEwMDAwMDExNjQ4MDg4NzozMzI0ODI0OTE3NTMxMzU4/
-•	Interview with Monday Morning on library developments  on February 16, 2011       <http://mondaymorning.nitrkl.ac.in/index.php/campus/interview>
+Interview with Monday Morning on library developments  on February 16, 2011 http://mondaymorning.nitrkl.ac.in/index.php/campus/interview
-•	Interview with Monday Morning on BPCL: Rendezvous with Y.S.
-Rao on February 13, 2012.  <http://mondaymorning.nitrkl.ac.in/index.php/views/views/interview/1283-bpcl-rendezvous-with-ysrao
+Interview with Monday Morning on BPCL: Rendezvous with Y.S.
+Rao on February 13, 2012.  http://mondaymorning.nitrkl.ac.in/index.php/views/views/interview/1283-bpcl-rendezvous-with-ysrao